Regional Connectivity Program

-Through the Regional Connectivity Program (the RCP) the Commonwealth is funding the delivery of 132 ‘place-based’ telecommunications infrastructure projects across regional, rural and remote Australia.
+The Regional Connectivity Program (the RCP) is a grants program funding the delivery of ‘place-based’ telecommunications infrastructure projects to improve digital connectivity across regional, rural and remote Australia.

-Round 1 of the RCP delivered an investment of $90.3 million to support 81 communications infrastructure projects.
-Funded projects include new and improved mobile voice and data coverage, fixed wireless and fibre broadband services, and improved microwave and fibre backhaul capacity to locations across regional, rural and remote Australia.
-In particular for locations serviced by nbn fibre and nbn fixed wireless.
+Funded projects could include new and upgraded mobile voice and data coverage, targeted fibre deployments, and improved microwave and fibre backhaul capacity in locations across rural and regional Australia.

-Each project is colour coded by technology: Fixed Wireless Broadband, Fibre Broadband, Mobile Voice & Data, Satellite Broadband or Fibre Backhaul.
-Click on each pin to get further details on each project.
+Each project is colour coded by type of funding: Click on individual pins to get further details on each project.

 Tips for Communities Applying for an RCP Grant